-- Tested design, implementation and operating effectiveness of key controls over accounting for the business acquisition and impairment assessment process. - Understood the terms and conditions of the acquisition and tested the purchase consideration to the underlying documents. - Inquired with the Group on specifics of Goodwill, identifiable other intangible assets and fair valuation of other intangibles. - Involved our internal valuation specialists in assessing the fair value of intangible assets and computation of Goodwill based on valuation report. - At the year end, the Group's assessment included computation of value in use (VIU).
-We assessed the VIU as determined by the Group as under: - Assessed the method of determining VIU and key assumptions used therein through historical information, budgets / projections, externally derived data and other relevant information. - Challenged the key assumptions within the build up and methodologies used by the Group. - Assessed the sensitivity of the outcome of impairment assessment to changes in key assumptions. - Compared the implied multiple arising from the VIU to the market multiples. - Involved our internal specialists to assist us in performing above mentioned procedures. - Tested the adequacy of disclosures made in the consolidated financial statements as per relevant accounting standard.
+The key audit matter How the matter was addressed in our audit The accounting for the acquisition of equity shares in Next Mediaworks Limited and Next Radio Limited involved significant judgements and estimates.
+Certain critical factors and assumptions considered were as follows: Our audit procedures included: Tested design, implementation and operating effectivenes of key controls over accounting for the business acquisition Understood the terms and conditions of the acquisition the fair value of assets and liabilities acquired;the purchase consideration; and tested the purchase consideration to the underlying documents. • the recognition of Goodwill and other identifiable intangible assets.
+Inquired with the Group on specifics of Goodwill identifiable other intangible assets and fair valuation o other intangibles.
+As on the date of acquisition, the Group assessed the valuation of the assets and liabilities, including identified intangible assets, by involving an independent valuation specialist.
+Involved our internal valuation specialists in assessing the fair value of intangible assets and computation of Goodwil Further, the Group has carried out an impairment assessment on the above mentioned Goodwill and other intangible assets.
+As at year end, the recoverable amount, which is based on the based on valuation report.
+At the year end, the Group's assessment included computation of value in use (VIU).
+We assessed the VIU a determined by the Group as under: value in use ('VIU'), has been derived from discounted forecast cash flow models.
+These models use several key assumptions.
+The economic slowdown owing to the Covid-19 pandemic and other economic factors may impact the key assumptions taken while computing VIU.
+Assessed the method of determining VIU and key assumptions used therein through historical information budgets / projections, externally derived data and othe relevant information.
+Considering the inherent uncertainty, complexity and judgment involved, the following has been considered as a key audit Challenged the key assumptions within the build up and methodologies used by the Group. matter:recognition of Goodwill and other identifiable intangible Assessed the sensitivity of the outcome of impairmen assessment to changes in key assumptions. assets;fair valuation of other intangibles; and Compared the implied multiple arising from the VIU to the market multiples. impairment assessment thereof.
+Involved our internal specialists to assist us in performing above mentioned procedures.
+Tested the adequacy of disclosures made in the revised consolidated financial statements as per relevant accounting standard.